monnidev/IncrementalDistributor/README.md

 # Incremental Distributor

 ## Overview
 Incremental Distributor provides a set of smart contracts for managing the creation and distribution of ERC20 tokens.
-The contract acts as a deployer and distributor of ERC20 tokens with a linear price increase.
+The main contract acts as a deployer and distributor of ERC20 tokens with a linear price increase.
 The token creator can set various parameters which will influence both deployment and distribution.

 ## Components
 This project consists of four main Solidity contracts: